-What you need to know to overturn adverse decisions on continuing NHS care funding.
+What you need to know to overturn adverse decisions on NHS Continuing Healthcare funding.

 The dispute resolution or review process is complex.
 A solicitor or other specialist will analyse all the evidence in order to:

-The national framework for NHS continuing healthcare, introduced in October 2007 and revised in November 2012, was not prescriptive about the process of dispute resolution, so local NHS Clinical Commission Groups have adopted different procedures.
+The national framework for NHS continuing healthcare, introduced in October 2007 and revised most recently in October 2018, is not prescriptive about the process of dispute resolution, so local NHS Clinical Commission Groups have adopted different procedures.
 Ask for a copy of the relevant NHS review/appeal rules immediately to ensure you do not miss any deadlines.
 There should be two stages:

-The dispute resolution process can only address whether the national framework and guidance (including the completed continuing care decision support tool) have been applied correctly in each case.
-Concerns about the type of care, or the location of the care package, are addressed by a separate process.
+The dispute resolution process can only address whether the National Framework guidance and the Decision Support Tool have been applied correctly in your case.
+Concerns about the type of care, or the location of the care package, are addressed by a separate complaints process.

-Apply for a review of the decision on NHS funded care in writing, checking for deadlines or standard forms.
-If you are requesting a review because your relative’s needs have changed and increased since the decision, do not be put off by deadlines.
-The NHS is supposed to deal promptly with review requests, although the process can take months.
-The NHS review may involve one or more of the following:
+Apply for a review of the ineligible decision in writing.
+The Framework directs that you have 6 months from the date of the decision to challenge it.
+You should check for any shorter deadlines imposed by the CCG.
+If you are requesting a new assessment because your relative’s needs have changed and increased since the decision, do not be put off by deadlines.
+The CCG is supposed to deal promptly with review requests, although the process can take months.
+The local resolution may involve one or more of the following:

-If the NHS review maintains the original decision, you can ask for the case to be referred to NHS England’s independent review panel (IRP).
-You can also apply directly to the IRP if the local resolution stage is taking too long.
-However, the IRP process is also characterised by long delays and you should be prepared for a long wait.
+If the CCG maintains it’s original ineligible decision, you can apply to to NHS England’s Independent Review Panel (IRP).
+You must make this application within 6 months of the date of the CCG local resolution outcome letter.
+The IRP process is also characterised by long delays and you should be prepared for a long wait.

 The IRP has an advisory role and can only offer guidance on: